On the face of it, Bogotá maybe doesn’t have a lot going for it.

 There are some nicer and leafier residential areas in Bogotá, but La Candelaria is the logical place to go if you’re visiting Bogota for the first time.
 You can read more about other areas to stay here.

 What I love about Bogota is that it’s a real city that isn’t just made for tourists.
-This is quite unlike what Cartagena has become and unlike the gringo town of El Poblado in Medellin (the district most popular with tourists).
+This is quite unlike what Cartagena has become and unlike what some now call the ‘gringo town’ of El Poblado in Medellin (the district most popular with tourists).

 There are so many fascinating details in Bogota to discover if you give it some time.
 Here are a few tips on getting the most from your stay.